 We will determine if these conditions are met by checking local weather records.

 Once you report storm damage, the claims department will check local weather records to see if the weather you experienced meets the requirements to be considered a storm.
-For more information, please refer to the section 'What counts as storm damage?'
+For more information, please refer to the question 'What counts as storm damage?'

 If the requirements for a storm damage claim are met, then a storm specialist supplier will be appointed to view your property, either in person or remotely.

 After they have assessed the damage, a decision will be made by the supplier as to whether they think the damage to your property was caused by these recent weather conditions or by something else, such as general wear and tear.
-If they agree the damage was caused by the weather conditions, we will consider which of the following options is best suited to your circumstances:

 Fences, gates, trees and hedges are not covered in the event of storm damage under your buildings cover.
 Please refer to your policy booklet as some garden items may be covered under contents cover if you have that.

 This will depend on the circumstances of your claim.
 On average, storm claims are being usually dealt with within 23 days.
+However, this is just an estimate.
+Your claim could take a shorter or longer period of time

 In many declined claims it is not the weather event which caused the damage but an existing underlying problem, which the recent weather event highlighted.